-The Satellite Transit System (STS) Stations connect passengers from the main terminal, Concourses, and Satellites.
-The subgrade stations include the escalator/elevator wells, the Mezzanine circulation level, the station lobbies, and the trains themselves.
+The Satellite Transit System (STS) Stations connect passengers from the main terminal to concourses.
+The subgrade stations include the escalator/ elevator wells, the Mezzanine circulation level, the station lobbies, and the trains themselves.
 The four STS Stations are connected by three train lines.